-The toll of casualties over the years must stretch into the thousands as groups steered themselves to attempt a rite of passage rarely matched in the entire country at the time.
+The toll of casualties over the years must stretch into the thousands as groups steered themselves to attempt a rite of passage rarely matched in the entire country at the time, remembers Neil Anderson.

-It started, in the 1980s at least, in the middle-class surroundings of the Terminus Hotel (closed around 1999 and now demolished) – at least that was the start of our version of ‘the mile’, everyone seemed to have their own interpretation.
+The Brampton Mile started, in the 1980s at least, in the middle-class surroundings of the Terminus Hotel (closed around 1999 and now demolished).

 To have any chance of completing 'the mile' - and we're taking 11pm finish here in the '80s - you needed to have an early tea and be ready to rock around 5 to 5.30pm.